 There are different heat zones in the mouth.
-As a general rule, the oral temperature is 0.3 C to 0.8 C lower than the rectal temperature.
+Generally, the oral temperature is 0.3 C to 0.8 C lower than the rectal temperature.

 To ensure that the reading is as accurate as possible, place the thermometer tip to the left or right of the root of the tongue.

 The Basal Body Thermometer tip must have constant contact with the tissue during the reading and be placed under the tongue in one of the two heat pockets at the back; keep the mouth closed during the reading and breathe evenly through the nose.

 Do not eat or drink anything before the measurement.
 The usual measuring time is approximately 50 to 70 seconds.